-There are a number of concerns surrounding euthanasia.
+There are concerns surrounding euthanasia.
 Will your cat know what is happening?
 Will it be scared?
 Will it hurt?

 When the decision is made to euthanize your cat, pick the appropriate time and place.
 While many vets will not visit your home, they’ll make an exception for this procedure.
 If your cat would likely prefer to end its life in familiar surroundings, so be it.

 This may be preferable to the procedure at a vet’s office, too.
-When euthanasia is necessary, it typically takes place after the working day.
+But, unfortunately, when euthanasia is necessary, it usually takes place after the working day.
 That could be a long, frightening wait for your cat.

 From there, there is nothing for you to do but grieve and decide what happens next.
-You could have your cat cremated or buried in a pet cemetery.
+For example, you could have your cat cremated or buried in a pet cemetery.
 Many cities also offer pet funeral services.